wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <ul>
    <a target="_blank" href="https://github.com/hashicorp/consul">https://github.com/hashicorp/consul</a>

-   Consul written in the <a target="_blank" href="https://wilsonmar.github.io/golang/">Go programming language</a>.
+   Consul is written in the <a target="_blank" href="https://wilsonmar.github.io/golang/">Go programming language</a>.
 The GUI is in JavaScript with Handlebars templating, SCSS, and Gherkin.

    Initiated in 2014, this repo has garnered nearly 25,000 stars, with over a million downloads monthly.
 </ul>

    References:
-   * <a target="_blank" href="https://app.pluralsight.com/library/courses/hashicorp-consul-getting-started-cert/table-of-contents" title="3h 54m Released 9 May 2022">Video course on Pluralsight: "Getting Started with HashiCorp Consul"</a> by <a target="_blank" href="https://www.linkedin.com/in/weshigbee/">Wes Higbee</a>
+   * <a target="_blank" href="https://app.pluralsight.com/library/courses/hashicorp-consul-getting-started-cert/table-of-contents" title="3h 54m Released 9 May 2022 at Consul v1.11.4">Video course on Pluralsight: "Getting Started with HashiCorp Consul"</a> by <a target="_blank" href="https://www.linkedin.com/in/weshigbee/">Wes Higbee</a> refercing code at https://github.com/g0t4/course2-consul-gs and Docker images at https://hub.docker.com/washigbee
    * <a target="_blank" href="https://www.hashicorp.com/resources/consul-eliminates-load-balancers">VIDEO: "Consul eliminates load balancers"</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=EPcmgr04twM" title="by ex-HashiCorp Nicole Hubbard Apr 24, 2020">VIDEO: "Using Consul for Network Observability & Health Monitoring"</a> referencing <a target="_blank" href="https://github.com/hashicorp/consul-demo-tracking/datadog">this repo</a>
    <br /><br />